MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 With the recent actions panel, administrators can make changes to SharePoint site properties and review their most recent actions in the [SharePoint admin center](/sharepoint/get-started-new-admin-center).

-Changes to site properties like site name, site deletion and storage quota, show as recent actions.
-The panel lists the previous and current values of site properties, which can be useful when tracking changes.
+Changes to site properties like site name, site deletion and storage quota show as recent actions.

 The recent actions panel only shows the changes you make to site properties.
-Changes made by other admins and organization-level changes won't show in the panel.
+Changes made by other administrators and organization-level changes won't show in the panel.

 :::image type="content" source="media/RAC_panel.png" alt-text="Screenshot of Recent admin actions panel":::

 > [!NOTE]
 > Recent actions panel is not available for global readers.
-GDAP administrators will not be able to see the previous and current values of the admin actions.
+GDAP administrators will not be able to see the previous and current values of the administrator actions.

-## Premium and non-premium features of recent actions panel
+## Non-premium and premium features of recent actions panel

 ### Non-premium

 The non-premium version of recent actions panel lets you:

 - review actions made within the current session.
-Once you close the browser or sign out, the recent actions panel will clear the history in the non-premium version.
+Once you close the browser or sign out, the recent actions panel will clear the history.

 > [!TIP]
 > The export capability is not supported in the non-premium version of recent actions panel.